jonro2955/odin_javascript_4_todo_list/README.md

 Preview: https://jonro2955.github.io/odin_javascript_4_todo_list/

+This is the 4th project form The Odin Project's Full Stack JavaScript Curriculum

 This web app lets users create "to do" lists and store them in the cloud.

 It focuses on ES6 modules, ES6 classes, SOLID OOP design, and Google's Firebase APIs.